George Tremain

-George Lee Tremain (April 6, 1874 – February 8, 1948) was an American lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 1, 1935, to December 31, 1940.
+George Lee Tremain (April 6, 1874 – February 8, 1948) was an American lawyer, politician, and Judge who served as a justice of the Indiana Supreme Court from January 1, 1935, to December 31, 1940.

 Biography

 Early life and education

 Tremain was born in Hartsville, Indiana, to John W. Tremain (a Decatur County commissioner) and Eliza E. Tremain (née Jones).
 George Tremain's brother, Milton A. Tremain, became a physician.

-Tremain attended Canterbury College (then known as Central Normal College, in Danville).
-He began attending Canterbury College in 1894.
-From 1894 to 1898, he left Canterbury to teach school.
-He re-entered Canterbury in 1898.
-In 1899, he began attending Indiana University Robert H. McKinney School of Law (then known as Indiana Law School, in Indianapolis), graduating in 1900.
+In 1894, Tremain began attending Central Normal College in Danville (now known as Canterbury College).
+From 1894 to 1898, he left Central Normal College to teach school.
+In 1898, he re-entered Central Normal College.
+In 1899, he began attending Indiana Law School in Indianapolis (now known as Indiana University Robert H. McKinney School of Law), graduating in 1900.

 In 1901, Tremain began practicing law in Greensburg with Barton Porter, and then with Judge James K. Ewing.
 Tremain specialized in criminal law.
 In 1907, Tremain formed a partnership with Rollin A. Turner.